Man allegedly linked to ISIS 'Beatles' cell charged with terror offenses - KESQ

 A man allegedly linked to an ISIS cell known as “the Beatles” has been charged with various terrorism offenses by London’s Metropolitan Police.

 Aine Leslie Davis, 38, was held at Luton Airport on Wednesday evening after he arrived in the United Kingdom on a flight from Turkey.
-He was taken to a south London police station, where he remains in custody, the Met said in a statement.
+He was taken to a south London police station, the Met said in a statement.

-He is due to appear in court later on Thursday, police added.
+Davis appeared on Thursday at Westminster Magistrates’ Court in London, where he was remanded in custody.
+He did not enter a plea.

+A spokesperson for the Crown Prosecution Service Special Crime and Counter Terrorism Division said that it had “authorised the Metropolitan Police to charge Aine Leslie Junior Davis for terrorism offences in 2014, and after being deported to England by Turkish authorities,” according to PA Media.
+The spokesperson added that Davis was charged with terrorism offenses and possession of a firearm for a purpose connected with terrorism.

 The-CNN-Wire